deseven/1000xTRANSLATE/USAGE.md

 ## Translating
 You can translate everything manually or with the help of the included Translator (dialogues only).
-Note that having filled vocabularies (prefied with `VOCAB:`) is a must if you want to achieve a translation of a reasonable quality.
+Note that having filled vocabularies (prefixed with `VOCAB:`) is a must if you want to achieve a translation of a reasonable quality.

 Run `npm run translate` and follow the prompts to translate all untranslated dialogues.
 You can cancel it and then run again at any moment.
 Alternatively you can use the Function directly by running `npm run function:translator key_wildcard [force]`, where `key_wildcard` is a dialogue key wildcard to translate and `force` is a flag to enforce the translation of already translated strings.